goetzk/ansible-courier/README.md

 Courier Mail Server
 ===================

-This role manages the install and configuration of Courier IMAP, Courier IMAP SSL and Courier Authentication Daemon.
+This role manages the install and configuration of the courier mail system including IMAP, IMAP-SSL, MTA, MTA-SSL, MSA and Courier Authentication Daemon.
 The templates are based on Debians packaging of version 4.10 but may work with other versions as well.

 Other parts of the Courier Mail Server could be added relatively easily as could support for non Debian platforms.